Acobarn/orca_workflow/README.md

  ```bash
  python ./orca_demo.py
  ```
  In the Demo's 'Chose a workflow for Orca2' module,you can found the author's pre-built auto-branching example and the manual branching example.
-It is a simple workflow that LLM collects some infomation from user ,then give user a name for thier avatar.
+It is a simple workflow that LLM collects some infomation from user ,then give user a name for their avatar.

  **4. Add your own workflow**